gklyne/I-D/app/app.md

 * `./css/base.css`  which links to `../fonts/Coolie.woff`
 * `./fonts/Coolie.woff`

-The application generates the corresponding app URIs and uses those for URI resolutions to find hyperlinks:
+The application generates the corresponding app URIs and uses those for URI resolutions to list resources and their hyperlinks:

     app://32a423d6-52ab-47e3-a9cd-54f418a48571/doc.html
       -> app://32a423d6-52ab-47e3-a9cd-54f418a48571/css/base.css